DALL-E/Every illustration.

 Most regular users of Heroin and Methamphetamine are also deeply disturbed when you remove their supply.
 The AI chatbots are drugs that hack our social systems.
 This will not end well.

-Evan Armstrong about 1 month ago
+Evan Armstrong 3 months ago

 @mattroche that is my bad! that 26% is of american adults, should've made that more clear. you could be right and there is data out there to support your thesis! i wonder if it'll end up like social media, 5-20 years of outright addiction than a society level reduction in usage because harms become obvious?